- Odds Calculator

-It’s an incredibly useful tool, one all serious gamblers have used at some point if not frequently.
+An odds converter is an incredibly useful tool, one all serious gamblers have used at some point if not frequently.
 Being a successful sports bettor isn’t about picking one team you think is better than another team.
-The odds are the most important thing, whether it’s the point spread or moneyline.
-A good gambler is looking for value in numbers more so than value in teams or players.
-Our odds calculator provides those hard numbers instantly, calculated automatically, in all different formats, so that bettors know all the exact numbers before making an informed decision on which outcome to back at their favorite sportsbook.
+The betting odds are the most important thing, whether it’s the point spread or moneyline.
+A good gambler is looking for betting value in numbers more so than value in teams or players.
+Our odds calculator provides those hard numbers instantly, calculated automatically, in all different formats, so that bettors know all the exact numbers before making an informed decision on which outcome to back at their favorite sportsbooks.

-Odds converters are also helpful for bettors who don’t necessarily count every dollar in their bankroll.
+Our free bet code converter is also helpful for bettors who don’t necessarily count every dollar in their bankroll.
 It immediately lays out the inherent risk/reward in any bet.
-For example, the New York Yankees could be- 250 on the moneyline for a home game against the Toronto Blue Jays.
+For example, the New York Yankees could be- 250 on the moneyline for a home game against the Toronto Blue Jays at some Ontario sports betting sites.
 Maybe you want to bet on the Yankees at that price to earn a profit of $60.
 The calculator shows the bettor must risk $150 to win $60, leaving them to decide if that’s good value or not without having to calculate it on their own.

-A bet on the Patriots means they need to beat the Dolphins by eight points or more in order to win the bet.
+A bet on the Patriots at these NFL odds means they need to beat the Dolphins by eight points or more in order to win the bet.
 A bet on the Dolphins means they can’t lose by more than seven points.
 The number to the right of the point spread is the amount you’ll need to wager in order to win $100.
-Enter the amount you want to bet, put “-110” into the odds section and you’ll see the potential payout on a point spread bet.
+Enter the amount you want to bet, put “-110” into the odds section of our points spread calculator and you’ll see the potential payout on a point spread bet.

 Totals are much the same.
 Over/under is a popular way to bet, wagering on the total combined score as opposed to either team.
 It’ll look like this at an online sportsbook featuring NBA over/under betting:

-The Rockets are listed first as the away team, and bettors decide if the total combined score will be more or less than 233.5.
+The Rockets are listed first as the away team at the best online betting sites, and bettors decide if the total combined score will be more or less than 233.5.
 Repeat the same steps from point spread betting in order to calculate the risk/reward from potential wagers on the over or under.

 Points Scored By Trae Young